-- The bill sets a minimum nationwide standard for collective bargaining rights that all states must provide to public sector workers. - Among these standards, public employers are required to recognize employees' labor unions that are freely chosen by a majority of the employees voting, and to bargain with the labor organization over wages, hours, and other terms and conditions of employment. - In states that fail to meet these standards, the bill gives the federal government the authority to intervene on behalf of public-service workers and ensure their rights to form a union and negotiate with their employer are protected.
+- The bill sets a minimum nationwide standard for collective bargaining rights that all states must provide to public sector workers. - Currently, 20 states do not provide all state and local public sector workers the ability to collectively bargain for fair wages and benefits. - Among these standards, public employers are required to recognize employees' labor unions that are freely chosen by a majority of the employees voting, and to bargain with the labor organization over wages, hours, and other terms and conditions of employment. - In states that fail to meet these standards, the bill gives the federal government the authority to intervene on behalf of public-service workers and ensure their rights to form a union and negotiate with their employer are protected.